 Privacy engineers ask questions like: Are the technical systems enforcing the authorized parties’ responsibilities to respect users’ consent choices regarding targeted advertising?
 How can the company implement anonymization practices on personal data while not disrupting essential business functions?

 Questions of privacy engineering are inherently cross-functional, touching on legal topics like compliant consent processes, as well as engineering challenges such as data masking and retrieval.
-As a result, privacy engineers bring in-demand skills to the nexus of legal, policy, engineering, and product.
+As a result,

 This article will introduce the activities and responsibilities of the emerging field of privacy engineering.
 But first, a review of today’s privacy problems provides compelling evidence for increased attention on privacy engineering.